 - the Word Prediction tool—to write words or sentences

-Example of a drop-down menu item read aloud:
+Example of a drop-down menu question read aloud:

 Example of an open-response question read aloud: